intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

   item (presumably because it overlaps or conflicts with other work in the IETF).

-Further a group might reply to an incoming liaison statement, as in more detail discussed in the next section, however, of course the same requirements on consensus and approval as discussed in this section are applied.
+Further, a group might reply to an incoming liaison statement, as in more detail discussed in the next section, however, of course the same requirements on consensus and approval as discussed in this section are applied.

-Liaison statement does not automatically imply any level on consensus and as such it is the responsibility of the chairs or responsible AD to figure out if working groups consensus should be strived for before sending a liaison statements.
+A liaison statement does not automatically imply any level on consensus and as such it is the responsibility of the chairs or responsible AD to figure out if working groups consensus should be strived for before sending a liaison statements.